 - D.O.s practice a "whole person" approach to medicine.
 Instead of just treating specific symptoms or illnesses, they regard your body as an integrated whole.

 - Osteopathic physicians focus on preventive health care.

 - D.O.s receive extra training in the musculoskeletal system-your body's interconnected system of nerves, muscles and bones that make up two-thirds of your body mass.
 This training provides osteopathic physicians with a better understanding of the ways that an illness or injury in one part of your body can affect another.

-Dr. Schmid currently services Denver, Longmont and Boulder County in Colorado.
+Dr. Schmid services patients around the country, including Denver, Longmont and Boulder County in Colorado.
 Please contact our office to schedule a consultation with Dr. Peter Schmid to determine the best treatment for your cosmetic surgical needs.